dotkernel/api-documentation/docs/book/v5/core-features/exceptions.md

 * `ExpiredException` will return a `410 Gone` response
 * `MailException`, `RuntimeException` and the generic `Exception` will return a `500 Internal Server Error` response

-## How to extend?
+## How to extend

-In this example we will create a custom exception called `CustomException`, place it next to the already existing custom exceptions (you can use your preferred location) and finally return a custom HTTP status code when `CustomException` is encountered.
+In this example we will
+* Create a custom exception called `CustomException`
+* Place it next to the already existing custom exceptions (you can use your preferred location)
+* Return a custom HTTP status code when `CustomException` is encountered.

 ### Step 1: Create exception file